 The surveillance panel should decide whether time extensions should be included with test count extensions and, if they are to be included, whether the extensions should be sufficient time to allow extended test count or if the extensions should be percentage time extensions similar to test count extensions.

 For tests with merit systems used in passing criteria, the potential impact of LTMS should also be considered.
-Severity adjustment might be applied to individual criteria only to determine whether the maximum is exceeded for preemptive failure and then severity adjustment applied to total merit.
-This might be preferable to severity adjusting each criterion and calculating merits from the severity adjusted results.
+Unless there is clear evidence for the specific test that another approach is better, all of the parameters should be monitored and adjusted individually.
+Reference test disposition decisions should be made based on individual parameter monitoring.
+Total merits should also be monitored.

 The surveillance panel should consider whether the system would allow reference acceptance based on test results that are not meaningful.
 The surveillance panel should determine whether ei limits stacked on top of Zi limits could mean a result outside a reasonable range could be acceptable.